Goodwill and Other Intangible Assets

 Balance as of December 31, 2024$26,783 $25,713 $52,496

 We evaluate goodwill and any indefinite-lived intangible assets for impairment annually, or more frequently if circumstances indicate impairment may have occurred.
 Goodwill and indefinite-lived intangible asset impairment evaluations include determining the estimated fair values of our reporting units and indefinite-lived intangible assets.
 The key assumptions and inputs used in such determinations may include forecasting revenue and expenses, cash flows, and capital expenditures, as well as an appropriate discount rate and other inputs.
 Significant judgment by management is required in estimating the fair value of a reporting unit and in performing impairment reviews.
 Due to the inherent subjectivity and uncertainty in forecasting future cash flows and earnings over long periods of time, actual results may differ materially from the forecasts.
 If the carrying value of the indefinite-lived intangible asset exceeds fair value, the excess is charged to earnings as an impairment loss.
 If the carrying value of a reporting unit exceeds the estimated fair value of the reporting unit, then the excess, limited to the carrying amount of goodwill, will be charged to earnings as an impairment loss.
 GAAP allows entities testing for impairment the option of performing a qualitative assessment before calculating the fair value of a reporting unit for the goodwill impairment test.
-For our 2024 annual goodwill impairment testing, we elected to perform qualitative assessments for our reporting units.
+For our 2025 annual goodwill impairment testing, we elected to perform qualitative assessments for our reporting units.
 No indicators of impairment were noted in our insurance reporting units.
-During the second quarter of 2024, we performed our annual assessment of our recoverability of goodwill related to the Western Sizzlin reporting unit and an impairment of $1,000 was recorded.
-There was no impairment recorded by Steak n Shake.
-No impairment was recorded for our reporting units in 2023.
+During the second quarter of 2025, we performed our annual assessment of our recoverability of goodwill related to the Western Sizzlin reporting unit and no impairment was recorded.
+During the second quarter of 2024, $1,000 of impairment was recorded related to the Western Sizzlin reporting unit.
+There was no impairment recorded by Steak n Shake in 2025 and 2024.

 Other Intangible Assets